Trusted Minnesota Long-Term Disability Attorneys

 If you are already receiving long-term disability benefits and have received a letter informing you that these benefits will soon be terminated or have already been terminated, you may be understandably concerned.
 After all, your disability has not fully healed – so why have your benefits stopped, and what can you do about it?
 The answer to that second question depends on whether you are receiving benefits through a group or individual policy.
 If you are receiving ERISA long-term disability benefits, meaning they are offered through your employer, you will need to follow a very specific set of procedures in order to appeal the termination of your benefits.
-Even if you are receiving independent long-term disability benefits, it’s important that you are aware of and follow your policy’s appeals process if you wish to fight back against the termination of your benefits.
+Even if you are receiving independent long-term disability benefits, it’s important that you are aware of and follow your policy’s appeals process if you wish to fight back against the termination of your disability benefits.
 While you have the right to appeal, doing so can be very difficult and complex without the assistance of a skilled and experienced long-term disability lawyer.
 We strongly recommend that you reach out to one of the permanent disability lawyers at our firm to discuss your situation and learn how we can help.

 Why You Need An Attorney For Your Long-Term Disability Case

 Applying for long-term disability benefits can be a confusing process, especially if you have never filed for workers’ compensation before.
 When you have been injured on the job and need this type of assistance, your focus should be on your recovery – not worrying about how you are going to afford your medical treatment.
 For this reason, you need an experienced legal advocate on your side who can keep your claim on track and ensure your rights are protected.
 A skilled lawyer can handle every aspect of your long-term disability case, including: